 KYTC staff and a consultant developed the Kentucky Erosion Protection and Sediment Control for Roadway Inspectors (KEPSC-RI) class which (1) complies with the MS4 permit, (2) provides guidance on complying with the KYR10 General Permit or Individual Construction Stormwater Permit, (3) is specific to KYTC construction methods and (4) satisfies the International Erosion Control Association (IECA) training module.
 The training materials were developed with a pilot class attended by several KYTC personnel and the contractors' group representative.
 As a result of the pilot class, changes were made and an exam developed.
 The curriculum includes: project development; KYR10 permit overview; temporary and post-construction BMPs; SWPPP development; Preconstruction Meetings; pre-disturbance inspections; inspector responsibilities; Best Management Practices for projects; and hands on participation in completing inspection reports.
 KYTC staff and contractors are required to complete the class and pass an exam for certification.
 KYTC projects require the contractor to employ a certified inspector.
-In 2013, 134 individuals completed KEPSC-RI training.
+In 2014, 184 individuals completed KEPSC-RI training.

-SWQMP ID Element Task Measure of Success/Frequency Activity Required 4.4 Provide training opportunities for implementation of KPDES permit requirements on highway project and maintenance project plans The number of employees, contractors or consultants trained beginning in Permit Year Two (PY2).
-The permittee shall provide training opportunities through ACEC, Partnering Conference or other venues to train individuals on preparation of properly prepared Stormwater Pollution Prevention Plans (SWPPPs) for erosion prevention and sediment control, including developing drainage sheets, erosion control sheets, and the BMP template.
+SWQMP Element Task Measure of Activity Required ID Success/Frequency 4.4 Provide training The number of employees, The permittee shall provide training opportunities for contractors or consultants opportunities through ACEC, Partnering implementation trained beginning in Permit Conference or other venues to train individuals of KPDES permit Year Two (PY2). on preparation of properly prepared requirements on Stormwater Pollution Prevention Plans highway project (SWPPPs) for erosion prevention and sediment and maintenance control, including developing drainage sheets, project plans erosion control sheets, and the BMP template.

 KYTC has been involved in the development of the most recent SWPPP Preparers Class offered by UKT2.
 The KEPSC-RI also includes SWPPP development components.
 Periodically KYTC trains employees, contractors and/or consultants through various venues.
-In 2013, training sessions were offered to train individuals on proper preparation of Stormwater Pollution Prevention Plans (SWPPPs) for erosion prevention and sediment control, including developing drainage sheets, erosion control sheets, and the BMP template.
-During the 2013 reporting year, 137 people completed drainage training, 134 people attended KEPSC-RI and 50 KYTC staff were trained on the KYTC stormwater program.
+In 2014, training sessions were offered to train individuals on proper preparation of Stormwater Pollution Prevention Plans (SWPPPs) for erosion prevention and sediment control, including developing drainage sheets, erosion control sheets, and the BMP template.
+During the 2014 reporting year, 88 people completed drainage training and 184 people attended KEPSC-RI.